 A basic lighting set up consists of two lights, two light stands, and two umbrellas.

 A good, inexpensive example of this would be a two light Lowel Tota light kit.
 Each light is 750W, so relatively powerful and bright enough with an umbrella to give an even light over a larger space.
 Here they are, as a brand new kit from B&H Photo:

-These lights are often readily available and less expensive on eBay.
-Here's an example of the components on eBay:
+These lights are often readily available and less expensive on Amazon or eBay.
+On these pages, you can see current offers:

 The second essential item to have is a tripod.

 No matter what camera you use, even an iPhone or other camera/phone, a tripod is essential to provide sharp images.
 Plus, it is much easier to get your camera in the right spot, square, level, and straight on, when you use a tripod.